openlibhums/memory-alpha/content/pages/support/plugins/imports-submission-settings.md

 # Copyright, submission, publication fees & reviewer guidelines import

-This tool allows you to update some article submission specific settings by uploading a CSV (Comma Seperated Value) file.
+This tool allows you to update some article submission specific settings by uploading a CSV (Comma-separated values) file.

 > [!TIP]
 > You can import settings into multiple journals using this tool.